Safeway: 1940s–1970s

+The exterior mosaic murals on the east side of the building were created by John Garth.
+The murals depict food being transported from the four corners of the globe.
+Garth created murals for three other Safeway stores.

+Hundreds of stores in this barrel-vaulted-roof style opened during the next decade.

 In 1961, the company sold its New York operations to Finast.
 In 1963, Safeway again opened stores in Hawaii, having exited this market in 1934.
 It leased one store in Culver City to animator/filmmaker Don Bluth, who used it as a theater until 1967.

 In 1969, Safeway entered the Toronto market in Canada and the Houston market in Texas through opening new stores, rather than by acquisition.
 The firm ultimately failed against entrenched competition in both these markets.

 In 1977, Safeway management instituted a program to fight counterfeit $100 bills by, among other things, telling employees that bills that lacked the words "In God We Trust" were counterfeit.
 Because Safeway had not sufficiently investigated the history of $100 bills, it was unaware that some bills still in circulation did not have the phrase.
 Eventually, an innocent shopper was incorrectly reported to Oakland, California, police for passing a "counterfeit" bill.
 He was arrested and strip-searched before Oakland police contacted the Treasury Department and realized the error.
 The 1981 jury verdict of joint and several liability for $45,000 against Safeway Stores and the City of Oakland was upheld in full by the Supreme Court of California on December 26, 1986.